Sherborne: Churches

 The Church of England parish church – Sherborne Abbey – is the most prominent building in the town.
-St Paul's Church is another Church of England church, in the northeast of the town.
+St Paul's Church is another Church of England church, in the north-east of the town.
 The Bishop of Sherborne is a suffragan bishop in the Diocese of Salisbury.

 There is a Catholic church – the Church of The Sacred Heart and St Aldhelm – located on Westbury.

 Cheap Street Church is a joint Methodist and United Reformed congregation.
-Originally a Methodist church, it was built in stages through the mid-late 19th Century and is Grade II listed.
+Originally a Methodist church, it was built in stages through the mid-late 19th century and is grade II listed.